 Students begin their study of United States history with a review of the origins and main events of the American Revolution, Constitutional principles, and events of the early Republic.
 They examine the causes and consequences of the Civil War, industrialization, immigration, Progressivism and the role of the United States in World War I. They explore guiding questions such as "What are some examples of continuity and change in the first 150 years of United States history?"
 Students explore these questions and topics and more while improving their writing, literacy, speaking, and listening skills as they learn the practices of social scientists.
-While the accelerated course covers the same units of study as the non-accelerated course, it requires more in-depth reading, research and analysis as well as an increased amount of writing.
+While the Honors course covers the same units of study as the non-Honors course, it requires more indepth reading, research and analysis and more writing (including a possible term project).